martin2018git/finalproject/README.md

     - Managing voting among the owners on key property decisions (i.e. service or sale)
     - Managing transfer of the ownership between owners and new investors

+## 3 KEY MODULES:

+  ### PropertyContract
+  PropertyCOntract is the main object that interracts with all roles and users.
+The business logic is coded here along with state transtion logic and verifications of input values.

+  ### Property Library
+  This library implements Property object and related methods that are specific to maintiang the property.

+  ### Investors Library
+  This library implement the dynamic arrays for maintaining all investors records, and implements methods that are internally callable, such as distributing the share ownership, recording fund deposits, and calclating shares form sale proceeds, etc.

-# 3 DETAILED USER STORIES: #
+## 4 DETAILED USER STORIES:

-  - User Story #2: PURCHASING A PROPERTY
+  ### 4.1 - User Story #1: PURCHASING A PROPERTY
      1) the story starts with @owner settign up the @property and open it for bidding using #openForBidding method.
      2) Individual candidates then submit their bids using #submitBid method,